cyrichardson/docs-cloud-keep/api-docs/getting-started/examples/store-a-secret.rst

-You can store a secret by submitting a **POST** request against the secrets resource and include the secret in the *``payload``* parameter.
+You can store a secret by submitting a **POST** request against the secrets resource and include the secret data in the ``payload`` attribute in the json body of the request.
-You specify the secret payload type in the ``payload_content_type``
+You must also specify the media type of secret payload in the ``payload_content_type`` attribute of the json body:
-parameter:

--  For text-based secrets, set the ``payload_content_type`` parameter to ``text/plain``.
+-  For ``passphrase`` type secrets, set the ``payload_content_type`` parameter to ``text/plain``.

--  For binary secrets, set the ``payload_content_type`` parameter to ``application/octet-stream``.
+-  For binary secrets such as ``symmetric`` type secrets, set the ``payload_content_type`` attribute to ``application/octet-stream``.

+-  For ``certificate`` type secrets, set the ``payload_content_type`` attribute to ``application/pkix-cert``.

 ..  note::

-      Note
-      The secret resource encrypts and stores client-provided secret information and metadata.
+      The secret resource stores both the metadata describing the secret as well as the encrypted secret data.
       Submitting a **POST** request creates secret metadata.
-      If the payload is provided with the **POST** request, then it is encrypted and stored, and then linked with this metadata.
+If the payload is provided in the json body of the **POST** request, then it is encrypted and stored, and linked with this metadata.
 If no payload is included with the  **POST** request, it must be provided with a subsequent **PUT** request.

-      The following example shows how to store a secret in the format of an AES key by submitting a **POST** request wth the base64-encoded secret payload specified against the secrets resource.
+The following example shows how to store a secret in the format of a passphrase by submitting a **POST** request that includes the payload in the json body.

 .. code::

-      $ curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json'\
+      $ curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' \
-      -H 'X-Auth-Token: '$AUTH_TOKEN -d\
+      -H 'X-Auth-Token: '$AUTH_TOKEN -d '
-        '{
-            "name": "AES key",
+          {
+              "name": "A secret passphrase",
+              "secret_type": "passphrase",
-            "expiration": "2020-02-28T19:14:44.180394",
+              "expiration": "2020-02-28T23:59:59",
-            "algorithm": "aes",
-            "bit_length": 256,
-            "mode": "cbc",
-            "payload": "gF6+lLoF3ohA9aPRpt+6bQ==",
-            "payload_content_type": "application/octet-stream",
-            "payload_content_encoding": "base64"
+              "payload": "1 very hard to guess pa$$phrase", "payload_content_type": "text/plain"
-          }' $API_ENDPOINT/v1/secrets
+          }' $ENDPOINT/v1/secrets

 If the request is successful, you will receive a response like the